dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 ## Step 4: Add the Dagster Helm chart repository

-Dagster publishes [Helm charts](https://artifacthub.io/packages/helm/dagster/dagster) for deploying Dagster.
-New Helm charts are published for each version of Dagster.
-You should use the Helm chart version that matches the version of Dagster you have installed.
+Dagster publishes [Helm charts](https://artifacthub.io/packages/helm/dagster/dagster) for deploying Dagster, with a new chart for each Dagster version.

 To install the Dagster Helm charts, run the following command: